-Wallsend is a historic town in the borough of North Tyneside on the banks of the river Tyne built at the North Eastern end of Emperor Hadrian’s Roman Wall.
+Wallsend in North Tyneside is a historic town set on the banks of the river Tyne and is famous as the North East end of Emperor Hadrian’s Roman Wall.

-The ongoing regeneration of Battle Hill shopping precinct as well as the building of a second Tyne tunnel and the refurbishment of the Tyne pedestrian tunnel in Willington Quay, Wallsend are visible signs of the significant amount of money being spent on the further development of the town.
+The regeneration of Battle Hill including the building of a new shopping precinct, the building of a second Tyne road tunnel and the refurbishment of the Tyne pedestrian tunnel in Willington Quay are visible signs of the significant amount of money being spent on the further development of the town of Wallsend.

 Though this progress seems slow to some Wallsender’s, a vast amount of new money has already being earmarked to be spent on the town and its surrounding areas, with a multi million pound scheme to redevelop the site as Swans Energy Park.